 Spiritual Holidays with a Mindfulness Focus

-Some travellers are opting to do more than simply ‘be’ in nature.
-They are also harnessing the documented stress-reducing power of mindfulness-based practises such as yoga, Tai Chi, or Qi Gong, by opting for retreats focused on these activities.
-Thus, ‘yoga camps’ and meditation workshops in the great outdoors are growing in popularity, since they are seen as an efficient way to discover a new place while proactively taking steps to reduce stress, instil a more mindful state, and find greater purpose or meaning in one’s life.
+Similarly, ‘yoga camps’ and meditation workshops in the great outdoors are growing in popularity.
+They provide an efficient way to discover a new place while also taking steps to reduce stress, instill a more mindful state, and find greater purpose or meaning in one’s life.